tauplatform/rhomobile-docs/docs/en/edge/guide/api_js.md

 	- rakefile
 	- icon (folder for application icon)
 	- public (root folder for 'web application')

+ You may generate js app from CLI with command
+		:::term
+    	rhodes jsapp <Application Name>

 ## Build.yml settings
 Be sure to include the extensions and capabilities that are required for the APIs that are being used.
 In addition, you should specify the following setting in the `build.yml` file: